laws-africa/peachjam/DEPLOYMENT.md

-#### Sentry Data Source Name (DSN)
+#### Setup Sentry Data Source Name (DSN) Key
-A `DSN_KEY` environment variable is required for Sentry to start monitoring events in the application you've just created.
+A `SENTRY_DSN_KEY` environment variable is required for Sentry to start monitoring events in the application you've just created.
 To get a dsn value:
 - Access your Laws.Africa Sentry account, click on **Projects** then **Create Project**:

   ![Sentry Create Project](assets/img/sentry.png "Sentry Create Project")